How well insulated is your house?

 How close an eye do you keep on your energy consumption?

-How much attention to you pay to the energy deal you’re on?
+How much attention do you pay to the energy deal you’re on?

-- I switch providers regularly using Switchcraft to get the best gas and electric deals [link to article 1]
+- I switch providers regularly using Switchcraft to get the best gas and electric deals (A)

-- I have switched providers [link to article 2] once or twice to get better energy deals, but it’s time consuming
+- I have switched providers once or twice to get better energy deals, but it’s time consuming (B)

 Do you try to save water?

-- I don’t’ really think about it, I just use what I need
+- I don’t really think about it, I just use what I need (C)

 Is your kettle eco-friendly?